GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 - `sig_send()`:
 	1. Try to send a signal to the longest-living connection that wasn't established as a poll-connection, and return `true`
-	2. If no such connection exists, but there are still (alive) connections (iow: only poll-connections remain), randomly select one of the poll-based connections and signal it.
+	2. If no such connection exists, but there are still other connections (iow: only poll-connections remain), randomly select one of the poll-based connections and signal it.
 (Note that "random" here may not actually required to be random at all, but, in fact, is allowed to depend to the order in which connections had been enqueued).Continue with step #1
-	3. If no (alive) connections are left, return `false`
+	3. If no connections are left, return `false`
 - `sig_broadcast()`:
-	1. If there is any (alive) connection (regardless of that connection being non-poll-, or poll-based), simply signal that connection.
+	1. If there is any connection (regardless of that connection being non-poll-, or poll-based), simply signal that connection.
 If the connection was non-poll-based, the value to-be returned by `sig_broadcast()` is incremented by one.
 Continue with step #1
-	2. If no (alive) connections are left, return the number of signaled non-poll connections.
+	2. If no connections are left, return the number of signaled non-poll connections.

+Whether a connection is poll- or non-poll-based depends on how it was established:

 - Normal (non-poll) connections:
 	- `task_connect()`
 	- `sig_connect_completion()`
-	- `sig_completion_reprime(for_poll: false)`
+	- `SIGCOMP_MODE_F_REPRIME` (under `sigcompcon_disablepoll()`)
 - Poll connections:
 	- `task_connect_for_poll()`
 	- `sig_connect_completion_for_poll()`
-	- `sig_completion_reprime(for_poll: true)`
+	- `SIGCOMP_MODE_F_REPRIME` (under `sigcompcon_enablepoll()`)